BestChanyanart/Quantium_Forage--R/README.md

 # Quantium_Forage

 The Forage is the platform of Internship through Online.
 There are various projects from the companies.
-Quantium is the company which provide the Retail dataset on the stores in Australia.
+Quantium is the company which provide the Data Analytics Vitual Internship Program.
+This task is about the Chips Brand Products selling through the Retail store in Australia, which giving us 2 datasets: transaction data from each brand product and customer detail.

 ## Dataset
   - QVI_purchase_behavior.csv